-A safe, non-discriminatory educational and work environment is consistent with Concordia’s college-wide goals for student learning and creating an environment or empowerment and respect.
-It is important to complete employee training and to learn more about sex discrimination, sexual harassment and sexual misconduct, and strategies for prevention, recovery, and support.
+A safe, non-discriminatory educational and work environment is consistent with Concordia’s college-wide goals for student learning and creating an environment of empowerment and respect.
+It is important to complete employee training and to learn more about sex discrimination, sexual harassment, and sexual misconduct, and strategies for prevention, recovery, and support.

 Concordia College employee training